Aidan-Pick/cv/AidanPickCV.typ

     "Oct 2024 - Nov 2024",
   )
   #list(indent: 1em)[
-    *Engineered a preemptive priority scheduler* with semaphore-based synchronization and *priority inheritance*, resolving priority inversion and ensuring reliable execution of time-critical processes ][
+    *Designed and implemented a preemptive prioity scheduler* with robust *concurrency control* using *semaphores* ][
-    *Optimized memory usage* by implementing *lazy loading* for executables and *read-only page sharing*, *reducing process memory* footprint ][
+    *Optimized memory usage* by implementing *lazy loading* for executables and *read-only page sharing*
+  ][
     Honed *low-level debugging skills* by effectively locating and debugging problems using *GDB* ][
-    *Achieved a project score of 86%* based on functionality, code quality, and design articulation during code reviews ]
+    Attained a *project score of 86%* based on functionality, code quality, and design articulation during code reviews ]
   #dated_project(
     "WACC Compiler",